-The connections we make during Get Togethers are real.
-Whether it’s a street party, sports day, community lunch or school assembly the events held as part of The Great Get Together change the communities they are held in and the people that attend them forever.
+Great Get Togethers help people to make genuine connections.
+Whether it’s a street party, sports day, community lunch or school assembly, the events held as part of the Great Get Together change the communities they are held in and the people that attend them forever.

 Take a look below at the results of surveys and research taken after every year’s Great Get Together and Christmas Get Together.

 Numbers not your thing?
 Why not hear some Get Together stories from people who have taken part.

 The Great Get Together 2019